27.3 — Exceptions, functions, and stack unwinding

 A() also has a try block, and the call to B() is within it, so the program looks to see if there is a catch handler for int exceptions.
 There is!
 Consequently, A() handles the exception, and prints “A caught int exception”.

-Because the exception has now been handled, control continues normally at the end of the catch block within A().
+Because the exception has now been handled, control continues normally after the catch blocks within A().
 This means A() prints “End A” and then terminates normally.

 Control returns to main().
 Although main() has an exception handler for int, our exception has already been handled by A(), so the catch block within main() does not get executed. main() simply prints “End main” and then terminates normally.